MathiildaS/pie-render/README.md

 ## About
 pie-meter renders a circular pie that gradually shrinks as you add values against a chosen base amount.
 Unlike traditional pie charts used for static data visualization, pie-meter is designed for scenarios where you want to visualize remaining capacity.
 This makes it perfect for budgets, storage usage, displaying remaining lives in games, calorie tracking and more.

-The focus is on providing users with an immediate, visual overview of how much remains.
+The focus is on providing users with an immediate, visual overview of how much remains of a defined amount.

 ## Features
 - **Consumption tracking**.
 Add values and watch the pie shrink.